ivangfr/springboot-graphql-databases/README.md

 ## Shutdown

-To stop and remove containers, networks and volumes
+Run the command below to stop and remove containers, networks and volumes
 ```
 docker-compose down -v
 ```